gulfofmaine/NERACOOS_CPR_DATA/working_across_sources/README.md

 | aphia_id        | Aphia Identification number                                     |
 | abundance       | Estimated abundance in \# per 100 meters cubed of water         |

-From here it is fairly easy to work on these larger stage groups, but whenever in doubt it is always possible to operate on the taxonomic
+### Example: Average Densities of C. Fin

-level:
+From this point it is fairly easy to work on these larger stage groups for analyses, but whenever in doubt it is always possible to operate on the taxonomic level:

 ``` r
 gom_full_grouped %>%